Set up authenticated binding for an LDAP directory in Directory Utility on Mac

 You can’t configure a computer to use trusted LDAP binding with a DHCP-supplied LDAP directory.
 Authenticated LDAP binding is inherently static, and DHCP-supplied LDAP is dynamic.

 In the Directory Utility app on your Mac, click Services.

 Enter an administrator’s username and password, then click Modify Configuration (or use Touch ID).

-If the list of server configurations is hidden, click Show Options.
+If the list of server configurations is hidden, click the disclosure triangle next to Show Options.

 Select a server configuration, then click Edit.

 Several options appear, including the Bind button (only if the LDAP directory supports trusted binding).

 Click Bind, enter the following credentials, then click OK.